Disentangling the Faraday rotation sky: Observables

 \section{Observables}

 In order to simplify notation in the following, we introduce the LoS-average over a quantity $x$

 with $\mathrm{L_i}$ indicating the length of the LoS $i$.
 In a slight abuse of notation, we use $L$ for both the identification and the length of the LoS.
 In this spirit, the subscript $i$ can be used to identify either a specific LoS or subclasses of LoS.
 For example, we will use $\mathrm{L_{gal}}$ to refer to all LoS which trace the full Galaxy, where the boundary is implicitly defined via the physical processes that generate the data.
 We assume that all processes used in this work trace the same LoS's, if not explicitly modelled otherwise.
+We also would like to note that the electron density referred to in this work mostly describes the thermal component, although strictly speaking the RM, DM and free-free EM measurements are also slightly sensitive to the relativistic electrons, which are, however, only providing a very small contribution to all three tracers.
+In theory, suprathermal free electrons could also contribute to the electron population.
+However, as there is very little evidence of pervasive suprathermal electron populations in the ISM \citep{2021Gurnett}, we will not explicitly include this component in the current analysis.